waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ## Immediately Invoked Function Expression (IIFE)

-Let's start by talking about a part of the module pattern: the Immediately Invoked Function Expression (or IFFE, pronounced "iffy").
+Let's start by talking about a part of the module pattern: the Immediately Invoked Function Expression (or IIFE, pronounced "iffy").
 At its simplest, it looks like this:

 ```js
 (function() {